Kenya: African Safari

 Kenya is a conservative country so travelers should dress modestly, covering shoulders, cleavage, and knees.
 T-shirts, long pants, and long skirts are recommended in many areas, but less conservative clothing can be worn in beach or touristy areas.

-Your airline ticket includes one checked bag (typically 27" x 21" x 14") but double check the luggage size requirements on your airline’s website.
-We recommend traveling with one small backpack or purse, and a smaller carry-on suitcase (22” x 14” x 9”) or bag.
-Soft-sided luggage or duffel bags are preferable to hard luggage for storage on safari vehicles within East Africa.
+Soft-sided luggage or duffel bags are preferable to hard luggage for storage on safari vehicles within Kenya.
 Large suitcases of dimensions greater than 24"x 17"x 7" are impossible to store in safari vehicles and should not be used.
 See more packing tips below to help you become a professional carry-on traveler:

 - 1 light jacket or rain jacket, neutral colors